OuyangWenyu/hydromodel/README.md

 Since you see hydro-model-xaj in GitHub, I think you have known a little about git and GitHub at least.
-If not, you can see [this](https://github.com/waterDLut/WaterResources/blob/master/tools/git%26github.md#1-git%E7%9A%84%E5%AE%89%E8%A3%85) to install git and register your own github account.
+If not, you can see [this](https://github.com/waterDLut/WaterResources/blob/master/tools/git%26github.md#1-git%E7%9A%84%E5%AE%89%E8%A3%85) to install git and register your own GitHub account.

 Then, fork hydro-model-xaj to your GitHub, and clone it to your local computer (Linux or Windows).

-If you have forked it before, please see [this tutorial](https://github.com/waterDLut/WaterResources/blob/doc/tools/git%26github.md#55-fork%E5%90%8E%E5%90%8C%E6%AD%A5%E6%BA%90%E7%9A%84%E6%96%B0%E6%9B%B4%E6%96%B0%E5%86%85%E5%AE%B9) to update it from [upstream](https://github.com/OuyangWenyu/hydro-model-xaj).
+If you have forked it before, please see [this tutorial](https://github.com/waterDLut/WaterResources/blob/doc/tools/git%26github.md#55-fork%E5%90%8E%E5%90%8C%E6%AD%A5%E6%BA%90%E7%9A%84%E6%96%B0%E6%9B%B4%E6%96%B0%E5%86%85%E5%AE%B9) to update it from [upstream](https://github.com/OuyangWenyu/hydro-model-xaj) as our previous version has some errors.

 Open you terminal, then input：